McMasterRS/WARIO-Editor/docs/developer/nodes.md

 ### Node I/O

-Data passed from child nodes can be accessed in the ```self.args``` class variable in each node but is only accessible during the "process" function call.
+Data passed from child nodes can be accessed in the ```self.args``` node class variable but is only accessible during the "process" function call.
 This data is stored in a dict where the keys match the name of the relevant attribute of the node.

 ``` python3
     data = self.args["Input Data"]
 ```

-As there is no verification on the existance of attribute dat (nodes are ran once all *connected* child nodes are complete), you can make certain attributs optional by checking their existance in the list returned from ```self.args.keys()```, as seen in Example 1.
+As there is no validation testing on the existance of attribute data (nodes are ran once all *connected* child nodes are complete), you can make certain attributs optional by checking their existance in the list returned from ```self.args.keys()```, as seen in Example \1.

 The "process" function must return a dict of outputs, who's keys match the names of the output attributes.
-While the attributes are given fixed types for ease of use while building the flowchart, any type of data can be passed using them.
+While the attributes are given fixed types to avoid errors when building a pipeline, there is no limitation on what data can be sent through them.

 ```python3
     return {"Output Data" : outputData}